Sustainable Living Media Information

 Content update and website modernised for 2017

-New editions of the Future Living Skills learning guides for Eco-Building and Renovation and for Travel options were published at the end of 2016 and two topics more will be published early in 2017: Water and Energy.
-This will complete the updating of content on eight topics, and is accompanied by website system modernisation to make it responsive to mobile phones, tablets and a wider variety of user platforms.
-Development is being funded by the member Councils, who collaborate on the shared resource for financial efficiency and to get shared access to well-informed and independent information sources.
+New editions of the Future Living Skills learning guides for Eco-Building and Renovation also Travel options and Energy were published recently; Water topic will follow soon.
+This will complete the updating of content on eight topics, and is accompanied by website system modernisation to make it automatically responsive to mobile phones, tablets and a wider variety of user platforms.
+Development is being funded by the member Councils, who collaborate on the shared resource for financial efficiency and to get shared access to science-informed and commercially-independent information sources.

-The current trustees are Eion Scott from Auckland (an eco-design and communications specialist), Tony Moore from Christchurch (sustainability advisor), Kitty Waghorn from Waimakariri (waste minimisation), and Natalie Hormann from Hutt Valley (sustainability and gardening educator) and the trust has a vacancy for an additional trustee from the North Island.
-Rhys Taylor continues on contract, as National Coordinator, from Geraldine. email@example.com 03 6938726
+The current trustees are Eion Scott from Matamata-Piako District Auckland (an eco-design and communications specialist), Tony Moore from Christchurch (sustainability advisor), Kitty Waghorn from Waimakariri (waste asset manager), and Natalie Hormann from Hutt Valley (sustainability and gardening educator) and the trust has a vacancy for an additional trustee from the North Island.
+Rhys Taylor is contracted as National Coordinator, based in Geraldine.
+Email: email@example.com 03 6938726

 Paris agreement welcomed and prompts personal actions here in NZ